sam-caldwell/conways_physics/README.md

     (vision within Chebyshev distance ≤2; at distance 2 visibility is 50%).
   - Actively climb until altitude ≥20; bounce at the air boundary; can’t translate along ground.
 - Landers
   - Choose direction using priorities: mate (if energy >10) > avoid predators > pursue prey.
-If the chosen side is blocked by terrain, try the opposite side.
-May climb up to 1 row; larger steps block.
+May climb up to 1 row;
+    larger steps block.
   - C/D tunneling: when colliding laterally with terrain (not rocks/corpses), C/D eat the surface cell to carve tunnels.
   - Jump: when blocked by terrain, may randomly perform a single jump up 3 rows and over 2 columns in the intended